paulhibbitts/test-docsify-this/CONTRIBUTING.md

 ## How to Contribute

-If you are interested in contributing a new features vs. fixing a bug or improving documentation, please first share your idea as a [Docsify-This GitHub issue](https://github.com/hibbitts-design/docsify-this/issues) for discussion.
+If you are interested in contributing a new features vs. fixing a bug or improving existing documentation, please first share your idea as a [Docsify-This GitHub issue](https://github.com/hibbitts-design/docsify-this/issues) for discussion.

 1. **Fork the Repository**
-   Head over to the [Docsify-This repository](https://github.com/hibbitts-design/docsify-this) and fork it to your GitHub account.
+   Fork the Docsify-This repository to your GitHub account.

 2. **Clone Your Fork**
    Clone the repository to your local machine.